Phantom Stock PlansBy

 - Employer may assign a number of shares to the key person based upon a percentage of salary, which may or may not tie into the performance of the company.

-- Employer might create a straight non-qualified “profit share” equal to a percentage of earnings and each year those funds will increase like a 401K but not vest until retirement, change of control or death of the primary shareholder – thus creating a true golden handcuff.
+- Employer might create a straight non-qualified “profit share” equal to a percentage of earnings and each year those funds could increase in value but not vest until retirement, change of control or death of the primary shareholder – thus creating a true golden handcuff.